 The expectation is then not one of learned helplessness but one of learning how to engage with school community networks.
 Consider also if Angela had English as a second language and was a refugee.
 Consider how hard would it be for Jo to engage in quality teaching and learning and have positive wellbeing.
 'Welcome Me, Know Me and Help Me to Learn' can be enacted for anyone through whole school community commitment and a shared knowledge language and way of working.
-In How is Wellbeing Promoted?
-Guiding Questions [Appendix 2], we model a way of questioning that links to 'Welcome Me, Know Me and Help Me to Learn'.
+In Table 6.2 Guiding Questions, we model a way of questioning that links to 'Welcome Me, Know Me and Help Me to Learn'.

-We suggest using the Enablers and Impactors Checklist [Appendix 3], which outlines a possible brainstorm list that schools can use to consider impactors and enablers.
+Hyperlinked here is a word document which may be of use, Table 6.3 Checklist for Enablers and Impactors which outlines a possible brainstorm list that schools can use to consider impactors and enablers.
 This checklist is useful to explore:

 - Can impactors be mitigated?
-If so, how? - Can enablers be further developed?
-If so, how?
+If so how? - Can enablers be further developed?
+If so How?

-We have not listed all of the impactors and enablers, rather we have brainstormed a base list that school communities can add to and contextualize.
+We have not listed all of the impactors and enablers, rather we have brainstormed a base list that school communities can add to and contextualise.
 We suggest using this checklist firstly from the perspective of the individual child, or individual teacher, individual principal or other staff member.
 This could be completed by the individual themselves and then the how do you know conversation could involve a buddy, mentor, or trusted other person.
-We then suggest that this same sheet could be of use when you look from the educational context's community perspective (e.g., what supports are evident from the context's community for an individual with their academic performance; with their homework) and this should be done with input from all stakeholder groups, staff, students and parents/caregivers.
+We then suggest that this same sheet could be of use when you look from the educational context's community perspective (e.g. what supports are evident from the context's community for an individual with their academic performance; with their homework etc) and this should be done with input from all stakeholder groups, staff, students and parents/caregivers.